xml:lang="en" lang="en" dir="ltr">

 but others more it should seem than one besides.
 What are they?
 Be

-pleased to state thus is given of some place
+pleased to state them or given imposition of some place

 in which they may be found.
 Do this or submitt to the imputation